Chemonics: 2020s

 In June 2020, Chemonics was added to the defendant's list of a lawsuit as to whether the firm may have violated the Anti-Terrorism Act.
 In 2024, a report by Center for Advanced Defense Studies said that Chemonics purchased products sanctioned by Xinjiang Production and Construction Corps.

 In 2023, Chemonics launched an investigation, finding that the firm was exposed to a cyberattack; hackers had access to information through January 9, 2024.

 In 2024, Chemonics acquired Luvent Consulting, a Berlin-based sustainable development company, and launched an instant payment system in the Philippines called Higala, which links small banks and microfinance groups.
 Chemonics also agreed to pay $3.1 million to the U.S. government that year in relation to a USAID fraudulent billing.

 As a result of the Trump administration’s cancellation of USAID contracts, Chemonics filed notice to reduce its workforce by five hundred employees in May 2025.

 In July 2025, the firm acquired business services company DMI Associates.
+The following year, Chemonics opened an office in Syria to expand its support of education, emergency response, and other recovery efforts in cooperation with local Syrian institutions.